OriginProtocol/origin/mobile/README.md

 This guide will help you to install a local build of Origin Wallet on a device or simulator so that you can modify the application itself.
 An alternative would be to connect the App Store or TestFlight version of the application to a local blockchain running on your machine, which would be a simpler way to test with Origin Wallet.

-- run `npm install` to install dependacies
+- run `yarn install` to install dependacies
-- run `npm run start` to start the react native app
+- run `yarn run start` to start the react native app

 #### iOS Development